mshahzebraza/officeworks/notes/bugs/hard-bug-1.md

 // Alternative_01 of CodeBlock_02 --- end
 ```

+**Note:**
+A simple for loop also works.
+According to a comment in the Resource-01

+> ok i know why...
+Using Babel will transform async/await to generator function and using forEach means that each iteration has an individual generator function, which has nothing to do with the others. so they will be executed independently and has no context of next() with others.
+Actually, a simple for() loop also works because the iterations are also in one single generator function.

-This method works on **Sequential Execution** i.e. ensures that the requests are returned in the order they have been written
+This method works on **Sequential Execution** i.e. ensures that the requests are returned in the order they have been written.
+If any of them fails, the others will still be returned.

 ##### Use `map` && `Promise.all()`